The Story of Vince Neil’s Debut Solo Album, ‘Exposed’

 Next to Van Halen’s spiteful parting with David Lee Roth, no other singer vs. band debacle in the pop-metal scene generated more press or tested allegiances harder than Motley Crue’s ugly divorce from singer Vince Neil in 1992.

 And on April 27, 1993, the blond banshee drew first musical blood against his erstwhile Crue mates — beating them into record stores by nearly a year — with the release of his debut solo album, Exposed.

 What’s more, while the new Motley Crue would try (and fail) to essentially grow up by replacing their partying ways with brooding grunge philosophies, Neil was wise enough to stick with what he knew.

-As a result, prototypical offerings such as “Can’t Have Your Cake,” “Fine, Fine Wine” and the first single “You’re Invited (But Your Friend Can’t Come)” (which was featured in the movie Encino Man) packed several D-cups worth of pyrotechnic guitars to indecently banal lyrics, often sounding suspiciously similar to Motley Crue’s final triumph, “Dr. Feelgood.”
+As a result, prototypical tracks like “Can’t Have Your Cake,” “Fine, Fine Wine” and the first single, “You’re Invited (But Your Friend Can’t Come),” packed several D-cups worth of pyrotechnic guitars to indecently banal lyrics, often sounding suspiciously similar to Motley Crue’s final triumph, “Dr. Feelgood.”
 But then, what better way to win over fans torn about their loyalties?

 Even the musicians hired to co-write the material with Neil made perfectly good sense for someone determined on staying his musical course, and included talented Night Ranger and Damn Yankee, Jack Blades (who brought with him the mandatory ballad in “Can’t Change Me,” among other tunes), former Billy Idol guitar shredder Steve Stevens, and recent Ozzy Osbourne cast-off, Phil Soussan.